-At the beginning you can, of course, choose the cheapest package (StartUp).
+As it comes to SiteGround packages, at the beginning you can, of course, choose the cheapest package (StartUp).
 Remember, however, that in addition to the weakest hardware configuration, you have the option of storing only one site on this type of account!
 Over time, however, you can upgrade from the StartUp package to GrowBig or GoGeek. 🙂

 Once you choose the right package for you, you have the option of choosing location of the server on which your files will be stored.
-Although there are just 4 locations on this map,

 WordPress recommends SiteGround as one of the best hosting companies.